 Luckily, you can conquer these beliefs that are holding you back from what you deserve!
 First, you’ll need to identify what you believe.

 Here are some examples of common limiting beliefs:

-If you think that you don’t deserve to be happy or to achieve anything, then you probably went through some horrible times and picked up a discouraging mindset.
+If you think that you don’t deserve to be happy, then you probably went through some horrible times and picked up a discouraging mindset.